Experience

 Software Engineer

-- Co-led and initiated an AI compiler and runtime for CNTK (Microsoft Cognitive Toolkit) models, achieving over 10x speedups compared to native CNTK.
+• Co-led the AI compiler and runtime for CNTK models, achieving 10x+ speedups over native CNTK.

 Fall 2009–Summer 2017